Johan Lorbeer: Super-slow/still-life performances

-Just as the human body is expressed through the sculptures of Giacometti as fading into the distance, so Lorbeer’s live sculptures attempt to widen perception, but in terms of duration rather than distance.
-The physically extended reality of the moment contains a super-slow view.
-The fluidity of the moment becomes visible and perceptible.
-It allows one to perceive inconspicuous phenomena which are created by the reality of the senses.

-Monochrome Painting
+Monochrome painting

 The identification of colours, caused by the partial colour blindness of the artist, is the basic motif for his examination of the phenomenon of colour.
 He uses the colour in its various expressions such as: industrial colour films, fresco pigments, children's crayons, Chinese ink, as well as colour tones that Lorbeer extracts from vegetable juices.
 His monochrome works were only exhibited a few times, for instance at the Laden für Nichts, Berlin 1989, and the Pallazzo del Espositione, Rome 1992.

 In 1985, Lorbeer created a series of temporary colour works illegally in different Berlin subway stations.
 There, the artist covered large underground areas in multicoloured adhesive foils on top of the under paths beneath the tracks and along the walls.

 His interaction between colour-works and performance is best seen in his performance Rothko Fax which was presented in 1991 at the Künstlerhaus Bethanien.
 In this performance, Lorbeer stands in 2 buckets of liquid emulsion paint, holding 2 dry coloured bath terry towels, resembling and honouring Mark Rothko’s Colour Field Painting, in an extremely unstable body position.

-Since 2002, the artist has developed a series of monochrome wing paintings, which are worked on both the front and back side to utilize the material to its fullest potential.
+Since 2002, he has developed a series of monochrome wing paintings, which are worked on both the front and back to utilize the material to its fullest potential.
 These wing paintings are attached to the walls with hinges and can be swung and opened in different directions.
 This creates permanently changing colour spatial compositions that can be independently choreographed by the viewers.